Content

 If you want to watch the currently available movie titles with 3D spatial audio compatible headphones on, just search for “Spatial Audio” on Netflix and dive into a new era of streaming!
 You don’t need any extra setting, just set the right series in the browser and enjoy it at your favorite volume

 These homepods often use a similar principle.
 They understand where they are in the room and try to use this situation as well as possible.
 Nevertheless, the usage is usually quite different.
 While soundbars are mostly used under the TV for movies, smart speakers are usually placed in the room and are best suited for music or podcast playback.
+Spatial audio is now supported by streaming services like Apple Music and Amazon Music, allowing users to experience immersive sound directly from their smart speakers.

 The interaction between compatible devices is usually different.
 Mostly, a voice assistant is integrated, which you blithely tell your wishes.
 In the hope that he or she understands what you want.
 In reality, this doesn’t work perfectly, but it can be easier than manually navigating to the desired audio content on your smartphone.
 We all know the hype about ChatGPT, so we can only hope that smart speakers can now really call themselves “smart”.